paulofreittas/starwars-characters/README.md

 ### How to execute?

+Execute the command, for clone the project:

 ```
 $ git clone git://github.com/paulofreittas/starwars-characters.git
 ```

-Then put the cloned directory into your `PATH`, or run `yarn` to install all dependencies.
+Then put the cloned directory into your `PATH`, run `yarn` to install all dependencies.

 After you finish installing all dependencies, run `yarn start` to execute project in localhost on port 3000. `http://localhost:3000/`